Biden faces a reckoning on his agenda as top aides start to temper expectations - KTVZ

 By Kevin Liptak, CNN

-President Joe Biden faced a reckoning Thursday as his aides began to tamp down expectations for quick passage of his sweeping domestic agenda after efforts to broker compromise between warring factions of his party appeared to fall short.
+President Joe Biden faced a reckoning Thursday after House Democratic leaders, facing a shortfall of support, put off plans to vote on a trillion-dollar infrastructure plan amid sour disagreements over the size and scope of his sweeping domestic agenda.

-A failed or delayed vote on a bipartisan infrastructure package in the House Thursday would not mean the end of Biden’s quest to fundamentally change the country’s social safety net and reorient its tax code.
-But it would prove a major political setback for a President who ran on his experience as a master dealmaker and convener of the desperate wings of the Democratic Party.
+The delayed vote does not mean the end of Biden’s quest to fundamentally change the country’s social safety net and reorient its tax code.
+But it does amount to an embarrassing setback for a President who ran on his experience as a master dealmaker and convener of the disparate wings of the Democratic Party.

+The postponed vote was the culmination of a day of furious arm-twisting and haggling between feuding factions of his party that ultimately did not succeed in bringing all sides together behind his plans to enhance the social safety net and spend hundreds of billions combating climate change.

+Senior White House officials shuttled between offices on Capitol Hill working to broker an agreement but were unsuccessful in hammering out a framework that satisfied both progressive and moderate Democrats.

 It was certain to cause more grumbling among Democrats, not only directed toward the two Senate moderates who appear to hold singular power over the entire legislative process, but also at Biden, who has been unwilling so far to wage a public pressure campaign on those senators to see his agenda passed.

-Top administration officials were ratcheting down expectations for a Thursday vote on the public works package, which House Speaker Nancy Pelosi had scheduled as a pressure point for Senate moderates to strike a deal on a more expansive social and environmental spending bill.
+Top administration officials had been ratcheting down expectations for a Thursday vote on the public works package, which House Speaker Nancy Pelosi had scheduled as a pressure point for Senate moderates to strike a deal on a more expansive social and environmental spending bill.
+Throughout the day, Pelosi insisted the vote would occur.

-“It is not some major cataclysm if there isn’t a vote today,” Energy Secretary Jennifer Granholm said on CNN.
+“It is not some major cataclysm if there isn’t a vote today,” Energy Secretary Jennifer Granholm said on CNN early Thursday.
 “This will get through.
 Mark my words.
 The infrastructure bill will be passed and a version of the reconciliation bill will be as well.”

-Pelosi has made clear she will not bring a bill up for a vote if it is destined to fail, making a delay more likely should she and her team determine the bill lacks support.
-The Thursday deadline was engineered to pressure lawmakers into arriving at a deal, and it’s unclear whether the same impetus will apply should the vote slide.
+Pelosi had made clear she would not bring a bill up for a vote if it was destined to fail, making a delay the only option after she and her team determined the bill lacked support.

+The Thursday deadline had been engineered to pressure lawmakers into arriving at a deal on the larger spending bill, and it was unclear whether the same impetus would apply should the vote slide much longer than Friday.
 As lawmakers gear up for the 2022 midterm elections, officials acknowledge the odds become steeper to arrive at an agreement.

-Biden had no public events on his schedule, and aides were still debating whether to arrange a visit to Capitol Hill.
-If he goes, it would likely be too late to secure any type of agreement to have both bills passed this week.
-Instead, Democrats will look to him to explain where things stand — and where they go now.
+Shortly after Pelosi ruled against putting the infrastructure bill on the floor Thursday night, White House press secretary Jen Psaki emphasized that this is not the end of the road.

+“A great deal of progress has been made this week, and we are closer to an agreement than ever,” Psaki said in a statement.

 During an appearance at the annual Congressional Baseball Game on Wednesday evening, Biden spoke casually to both Democrats and Republicans, but his presence was more of a goodwill gesture than a hard-nosed attempt to strike a deal.
 At one point during the game, Pelosi was caught on camera holding an animated telephone conversation as she attempts to hold her caucus together behind Biden’s agenda.

 For Biden, breaking the stalemate is a necessity if he hopes to achieve the litany of campaign pledges contained within the sweeping $3.5 trillion bill.
-Other legislative priorities — like reforms to immigration, policing and voting rights — have little current prospects of success, even though Democrats hold majorities in both the House and Senate.
+Other legislative priorities — like revisions on immigration, policing and voting rights — have little current prospects of success, even though Democrats hold majorities in both the House and Senate.

-Over the past week, Biden has engaged in intensive discussions with lawmakers from both wings of the party to try and find common ground on the historic spending measure, which includes an expansion of health care, education, child care, paid lead and a major new climate change initiative.
+Over the past week, the President has engaged in intensive discussions with lawmakers from both wings of the party to try to find common ground on the historic spending measure, which includes an expansion of health care, education, child care, paid leave and a major new climate change initiative.

-Biden spoke to Manchin again on Wednesday, a senior administration official told CNN.
-The key moderate has declined to say publicly what his bottom line is on the bill, but issued a late afternoon statement Wednesday night blasting the current $3.5 trillion price tag as the “definition of fiscal insanity.”
+On Thursday, the senator made clear that $1.5 trillion was the price tag he was willing to settle on — putting him $2 trillion away from the lowest number progressive Democrats have said they would accept.

-Less clear has been Sinema, who has arrived to meetings with White House officials armed with a stack of spreadsheets detailing individual programs and associated tax increases.
-Despite Biden asking lawmakers last week to provide him a dollar figure they could agree to on the spending package, none has been forthcoming, at least publicly.
+Less clear has been Sinema, who has arrived at meetings with White House officials armed with a stack of spreadsheets detailing individual programs and associated tax increases.

-Still, White House officials have said they are making progress in the negotiations.
-And Biden believes Manchin will come around to supporting something in the end, according to people familiar with the matter.

 The-CNN-Wire